-According to some statistics I didn't fake myself, about 70% of all people abandon their New Year's resolutions already at the end of January.
+According to some statistics I didn't fake myself, about 70% of all people abandon their New Year's resolutions already by the end of January.
+Which by my calculations, is today.
 It makes sense.
-Most of these resolutions are unattainable and the majority of them are just plain boring.
-Things like, "work out a lot, be healthy" or other crazy goals are just too easy to break as they aren't specific enough.
+Most of our resolutions are either unattainable or too generic.
+Things like "work out a lot, be healthy" or other vaguely ambitious goals are just too easy to break as they aren't specific enough.

 I tried New Year's resolutions myself and always failed horribly.
-I think the problem was that I focused too much on certain things I WANT to do and then life just happened and boom the year was over.
+I think the problem was that I focused too much on certain things I WANT to do, but then life just happened and boom the year was over.

-Now what I do instead is writing an ANTI to-do list which is kind of like a resolutions list, but more focused on the negative aspects I want to avoid in my life.
-It's like calling myself out and building a system around my mental state rather than focusing on goals that are too easy to dismiss.
+I now write an ANTI to-do list, which is kind of like a resolutions list, but more focused on things I want to cut out of my life.
+It's like calling myself out and building a system around my current state, rather than around some imaginary future version of me.

-If I can avoid doing things I don't want, I automatically attract the things I do want.
+When I cut out the things I don't want, it makes room for the things I do want.

-It also feels easier for me to focus on specific negative aspects and then avoid them, rather than focusing on a vague goal like "be healthy."
-For example, it's easier to just cut alcohol from my diet.
-It's more specific, and it focuses on the negative part I want to get rid of.
+It also feels easier for me to focus on specific habits, patterns or thoughts, rather than having a foggy goal like "be healthy."
+For example, it feels more actionable to cut alcohol or sugar from my diet than to broadly "eat well."
+It's more specific, and it focuses on the negative part of my life I want to get rid of.
 In turn, I'm more healthy automatically.

-I grew up in a fairly poor family, we never had any money.
-And this is in my head all the time, even though I worked hard for what I have right now.
-But when I spend money on a nice camera or something else, I always start regretting it, even if I know I can afford it.
+I grew up in a fairly poor family and that's in my head all the time, even though I have more now.
+When I spend money on a nice camera or something else, I always start regretting it, even if I know I can afford it.
 I try to be extra careful because I fear being on welfare again.

-I know it's a good thing, but also bad because it makes me enjoy certain things less.
-But to enjoy my life more, I put certain rules in place, and one of them is: If I spend money on equipment that helps me create or experiences such as travel, it's NEVER wasted money.
-Another exception might be stuff you could consider as assets or that help you live a healthier life (such as sports equipment).
+I know it's a good thing to be careful with money, but this specific pattern of mine is bad because I'm internally punishing myself for no reason.
+I've worked for what I have now and I know what I can afford.
+To enjoy and make the most of life, I put certain rules in place for myself, and one of them is: Money spent on equipment that helps me create or experiences such as travel is NEVER wasted money.
+Another exception might be stuff I could consider as assets, or things that help me live a healthier life (such as sports equipment).

-Some people ask me: Is your camera worth all the money?
-Yes it is, without question.
-It might have been expensive, but it helps me to create.
-It might be not an asset in itself (as it will lose value over time) but the value I gain from using it for my work makes up for it 100x.
+You might ask: Is your camera worth all that money?
+Yes, without question.
+It might be more expensive, but it helps me to create something meaningful to me.
+It may be not an asset in itself (as it will lose value over time) but the value I gain from using it for my work makes up for it 100x.